 …Hey, wait, Shelke, didn’t you come out of this building just a few weeks ago?
 You know, through the entrance to Deepground?

 The Final Episode begins with an extended cutscene.
 The cutscene begins with Aqua taking Ven’s body out of the Mysterious Tower, and as she muses about needing somewhere to put him, his hand moves and summons his Keyblade, making a portal of light.
 Aqua sees inside it (though we cannot, even when looking at it) and she laughs and says “All right, if that’s where you want to go.”

 At this point, I’m going to address late-game content that appears in all of the three characters’ folders.
 Bear in mind that these sorts of things should be done before moving on to the Final Chapter that I mentioned briefly earlier in the Retrospective.
 While the Final Chapter does have some access to main-game content, including the Mirage Arena, I don’t actually recommend that any players do any optional play in the Final Chapter, as it’s an invitation to disaster.
-Should you do grinding, or questing, or anything of any substance in the Final Chapter, only to discover too late that you’re locked out of some post-game bonus because its criteria is no longer available in the Final Chapter, all that work will go to waste.
-Ideally, players should use the Final Chapter to follow the Final Chapter’s story and nothing else. (more…)
+Should you do grinding, questing, or anything of any substance in the Final Chapter, you run the risk of learning that you’re locked out of some post-game bonus because its criteria is no longer available in the Final Chapter, and all that work will go to waste.
+Ideally, players should use the Final Chapter to follow the Final Chapter’s story and nothing else.